 We have an effective registration statement with the SEC with respect to the offer and sale of up to \$900,000,000 of Series A Preferred Units, with each Series A Preferred Unit consisting of (i) one share of Series A Preferred Stock, par value \$0.001 per share, of the Company with an initial stated value of \$25.00 per share, subject to adjustment, and (ii) one Series A Preferred Warrant to purchase 0.25 of a share of Common Stock.
 The registration statement allows us to sell up to a maximum of 36,000,000 Series A Preferred Units.
 Holders of Series A Preferred Stock are entitled to receive, if, as and when authorized by our Board of Directors, and declared by us out of legally available funds, cumulative cash dividends on each share of Series A Preferred Stock at an annual rate of 5.5% of the Series A Preferred Stock Stated Value (i.e. the equivalent of \$0.34375 per share per quarter).
 The exercise price of each Series A Preferred Warrant is at a 15.0% premium to the per share estimated NAV of our Common Stock (as most recently published and designated as the Applicable NAV by us at the time of each issuance of Series A Preferred Warrants).
-At the effective time of the Reverse Stock Split, the exercise price of each outstanding Series A Preferred Warrant will automatically increase to three times the exercise prices of such warrant immediately prior to the effective time of 0.25 (or approximately 0.0833) of a share of Common Stock.
-Further, the Company intends to reduce the strike price of each outstanding Series A Preferred Warrant to account for the effect of the Special Dividend.
-As of June 30, 2019, we had issued 3,614,493 Series A Preferred Units and received net proceeds of \$82,732,000 after commissions, fees and allocated costs.
-As of June 30, 2019, 12,772 shares of Series A Preferred Stock had been redeemed.
+The exercise price of each Series A Preferred Warrant issued prior to the Reverse Stock Split has been amended to account for the effect of the Reverse Stock Split and the Special Dividend.
+As of September 30, 2019, we had issued 4,104,867 Series A Preferred Units and received net proceeds of \$93,911,000 after commissions, fees and allocated costs.
+As of September 30, 2019, 12,887 shares of Series A Preferred Stock had been redeemed.